techidaily/site-android-pokemon-go/source/_posts/in-2024-the-ultimate-guide-to-get-the-rare-candy-on-pokemon-go-fire-red-on-itel-s23-drfone-by-drfone-virtual-android.md

 ![drfone](https://images.wondershare.com/drfone/article/2020/09/PGSharp-ban-spoofing-app-4.png)

-This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+This tool is safe and secure to use, plus it offers a real map interface, and it is difficult for Niantic to catch it.

 ## Part 2: How to Avoid Being Banned From Spoofing